Telefonica/opengateway-developers-website/README.md

 	- [ ] Diego Rivera [@diegotid](https://github.com/diegotid) (Global Product)

 ## How to publish to the website
+- [ ] Include the Readme.com front matter to each markdown file
 - [ ] Wait for the pull request to be approved
 - [ ] Merge the pull request to the `main` branch, this will trigger the website update